 Folding Mirror Schematic

 It is recommended that the photoreceptor be close to the beacon under test.
 For this the reflecting angle of the mirror is very small and the path between beacon and mirror equals approximately the path between the mirror and the photoreceptor.

+The reflection angle of the mirror should be as small as possible to reduce the influence of polarization; more than one mirror can be set to return the light path.
+The diameter of the folding mirror should be slightly larger than the cross-sectional size of the optical path formed at this position .